Troubleshoot SAML SSO

 User cannot log in after successful assertion validation.
 No valid Splunk role is found in the local mapping or in the assertion.

-rolemap_SAMLstanza contains proper mapping between roles returned from IdP and the appropriate Splunk role.
+rolemap_SAMLstanza in the authentication.conf file contains proper mapping between roles returned from the IdP and the appropriate Splunk role.

 - Confirm there are no spaces between, before, or after each role as defined in